quero-edu/guidelines/packages/eslint-plugin-vue/README.md

 </summary>

 This ensures that we have a clear distinction between components that are declared locally vs components that we have to search the project for.

+This rule is fixable, but only if the component don't have any `extend` declaration, because if thats the case, we cannot see which components are being loaded or not.

 </details>